nithishakumar/Arriving-At-Leetcode-soln/Stack/402. Remove K Digits/README.md

 We could remove 9, we would get 3484

 Removing 8 is the best.
-That is, we're removing the greatest number from the left.
+That is, we're removing the greatest digit from the left.

 Consider 123456 with k = 3

 We would remove 4, 5, and 6 here to get 123.
-We can see that we're removing the first instance of the k greatest digits.
+We can see that we're removing the k greatest digits.
+But, we know that the last digit is the greatest and removing these last digits would over the smaller digits that occur before would give us the smallest number.

 Consider 654321 with k = 3